Levysantiago/Compilers/README.md

 | 12  | <= | x=pop();y=pop();push(y<=x). |

 ## Getting Started
-Here is some instructions that helps you how to run this code in your machine for development and testing purposes.
+Here are some instructions that will help you how to run this code in your machine for development and testing purposes.

 ### Prerequisites
 You'll need to install gcc compiler before you get forward.